jamesdanielwhitford/cloudflare-and-redwood-realtime-apps/redwood-polling-app/README.md

-# RedwoodSDK Polling Apps
+# RedwoodSDK Polling App

-This folder contains polling applications built with RedwoodSDK framework.

-## Apps

-### real-time-app
-Complete real-time polling application with the same features as the Cloudflare Workers version, but built with RedwoodSDK abstractions.
+Complete real-time polling application built with RedwoodSDK framework.
+Same features as the Cloudflare Workers version, but with framework abstractions.

 **Features:**
 - Poll creation with custom colors